GenerateNU/platnm/docs/Schema.md

 4. Add your SQL to the auto-generated script file in `/migrations`
 5. Add or update the `seed.sql` data to see populated values for your change if relevant

-6. With Docker running, run `supabase db start`
+6. With Docker running, run `supabase start`
    - This will take some time on the first run, because the CLI needs to download the Docker images to your local machine.
 The CLI includes the entire Supabase toolset, and a few additional images that are useful for local development
 7. Run `supabase db reset` to apply your changes locally.
 This might also take some time.
 If there are any syntax errors with your migration script or `seed.sql` file, they'll be caught here.
 8. If applying the db changes goes smoothly, go to http://localhost:54323 to see a local version of the Supabase dashboard, where your sample data will be visible.
 Feel free to add/update data to test out your new schema and any constraints.